 “Sure,” I’d say to myself, “I could do all those things to if I made that kind of money.”

 Letting Go of the Excuses

 However, over time I began to realize that I was just using my salary as an excuse for not finding creative ways to spend less and save more…and make some more on the side.

 When my wife and I finally decided to stop using our household income as an excuse for not reaching our financial goals, it changed everything.

 And we started kicking butt!

-The latest data shows that the United States median household income is $61,372.
-I can honestly say that I’ve never brought anywhere close to that kind of an income home from my day job.
+The latest data shows that the United States median household income is $70,784 as of 2022.
+I can honestly say that I’ve never brought anywhere close to that kind of income home from my day job.

 Yet we’ve been able to buy a home, pay cash for both of our cars, save up a year’s worth of expenses, contribute heavily to our retirement accounts, and take family vacations.

 Are we at a 50% savings rate yet?
 Honestly, not yet.
 But we’re working towards it.
 And we’re hoping to buy our first investment property early next year.

 The point?
 FI is possible for the majority of folks who are making average salaries.